do-mosquitoes-prefer-a-blood-type-mosquitonix.com

 Get A Free Estimate Today

 Unlike flies, mosquitoes bother humans for one purpose only: to feast on their blood.
 These stealthy bugs usually bite and drink before you realize they have bitten you.
-You may be wondering why you always get itchy, puffy, red welts on your body while your family and friends seem oblivious to this constant annoyance.
-Well, the answer may be due to your blood type.
+You may be wondering why you always get itchy, puffy, red welts on your body while your family and friends seem oblivious to this constant annoyance, and even find yourself asking, 'what blood type do mosquitoes like?'
+The answer may be due to your blood type.
 Here is why the mosquitoes seem to love you as a snack but leave your friend right next to you alone.

-Scientists have researched the patterns and behavior of mosquitoes since as far back as the 1970s, searching for an explanation as to why mosquitoes bite some people more than others.
+Scientists have researched the patterns and behavior of mosquitoes since as far back as the 1970s, searching for an explanation as to why mosquitoes bite some people more than others, including what blood type do mosquitoes like.
 Research studies indicate that mosquitoes have a favorite blood type that makes them prefer certain people: type O. Why do mosquitoes like type O blood?
 Evidence shows type O blood proteins attract hungry mosquitoes more than the other blood serotypes.

 These little bloodsuckers will also go after people with type B blood, but not as aggressively as they hunt down folks with type O. Mosquitoes' least favorite is type A blood, which means if a type A (blood) person is hanging out with type O or B friends, hungry mosquitoes may aim right for them and skip the type A people entirely.